OpenAI Codex (language model): Capabilities

-Issues
+Limitations and concerns

-OpenAI demonstrations showcased flaws such as inefficient code and one-off quirks in code samples.
+OpenAI demonstrations also showed weaknesses such as inefficient code and occasional unexpected results in individual examples.
 In an interview with The Verge, OpenAI chief technology officer Greg Brockman said that "sometimes [Codex] doesn't quite know exactly what you're asking" and that it can require some trial and error.
-OpenAI researchers found that Codex struggles with multi-step prompts, often failing or yielding counter-intuitive behavior.
-Additionally, they brought up several safety issues, such as over-reliance by novice programmers, biases based on the training data, and security impacts due to vulnerable code.
+OpenAI researchers found that Codex struggled with multi-step prompts and could produce unexpected output.
+They also raised safety concerns including over-reliance by novice programmers, biases in the training data, and security risks from vulnerable code.

 VentureBeat stated that because Codex is trained on public data, it could be vulnerable to "data poisoning" via intentional uploads of malicious code.
 According to a study by researchers from New York University, approximately 40% of code generated by GitHub Copilot (which uses Codex) in scenarios relevant to high-risk CWEs included glitches or other exploitable design flaws.

-Copyright
+Copyright concerns

 The Free Software Foundation expressed concerns that code snippets generated by Copilot and Codex could violate copyright, in particular the condition of the GPL that requires derivative works to be licensed under equivalent terms.
 Issues they raised include whether training on public repositories falls into fair use or not, how developers could discover infringing generated code, whether trained machine learning models could be considered modifiable source code or a compilation of the training data, and if machine learning models could themselves be copyrighted and by whom.
 An internal GitHub study found that approximately 0.1% of generated code contained direct copies from the training data.
 In one example the model outputted the training data code implementing the fast inverse square root algorithm, including comments and an incorrect copyright notice.

 In response, OpenAI stated that "legal uncertainty on the copyright implications of training AI systems imposes substantial costs on AI developers and so should be authoritatively resolved."

 The copyright issues with Codex have been compared to the Authors Guild, Inc. v.
 Google, Inc. court case, in which judges ruled that Google Books's use of text snippets from millions of scanned books constituted fair use.